 Since 2006, Gordon-Conwell has been pleased to provide qualified military chaplains with advanced standing in our Doctor of Ministry program.

-Advanced standing enables chaplains to join their quality military training with the renowned theological education of Gordon-Conwell by attending two residencies, instead of three, and paying eight quarters of tuition, instead of twelve.
+Advanced standing enables chaplains to join their quality military training with the renowned theological education of Gordon-Conwell by attending two residencies, instead of three, and paying two years of tuition, instead of three.

 Through three specialized residencies, Pastoral Theology in Practice addresses three keys to effective ministry; Proclaiming the Word, Deepening the Call, and Caring for the Flock.

 Advanced standing provides credit towards one residency, allowing the chaplain to choose which two to focus on.
-Carefully apply for the starting point that consecutively completes two preferred residencies.
-Exception to the consecutive residency rule applies for deployment.
+Carefully apply for the starting point that consecutively completes two preferred residences (see the planning chart below, and you are welcome to confirm any detail with our admissions manager).
+The exception to the consecutive residency rule applies for deployment.

-English Entry Points are every year: Charlotte (February), Hamilton (October), and US-UK (odd year residencies in Hamilton, even years in the UK).
+Entry Points are every year: Charlotte (February), Liderazgo Pastoral (July), and Hamilton (October).
 Each entry point begins a new cohort, switching from one cohort to another is not allowed.